 Our commitment to deep description and immersion in specific institutions is reflected in the case study component of the MS in Public Policy curriculum – nine one-credit courses that students take throughout their time at Drexel, and through which they write an in-depth report on a specific program or organization.
 The case study component allows our graduate students to immerse themselves in a subject in a way that is not possible in a traditional course.
 The case study program also provides students an opportunity to forge relationships with organizations outside Drexel.

 For the larger community, we sponsor and support conferences and other research in order to develop organizationally focused case studies.
 In June 2012, we sponsored a major conference in conjunction with the University of Wisconsin Center for Cooperatives, that focused on case studies of various kinds of cooperatives (worker, food, energy, and credit unions) in Pennsylvania and Wisconsin.
 The case studies will soon be published and available through the University of Wisconsin-Extension Publications.
 In 2010, we sponsored, in conjunction with Drexel’s Earle Mack School of Law, a research initiative that produced case studies of each of the sixteen business improvement districts (BIDs) in Philadelphia (published collectively as Volume 3, Issue 1, of the Drexel Law Review).
 Read separately, each case study provides an in-depth examination and evaluation of a specific BID.
 Read together, the case studies describe a process of institutional evolution in city governance.
 In the future, we intend to sponsor research on city-state intergovernmental coordination and metropolitan governance, among other topics.

-We are always interested in new research projects and proposals, and we are of course always interested in getting smart and energetic people to apply to our MS degree program.
+We are always interested in new research projects and proposals, and we are of course always interested in getting smart and energetic people to apply to our MS degree programs.
 For either purpose, or for anything else, please feel free to contact me, either by email (email@example.com) or by phone (215-895-2471).